 You and the orchestra will be off to a fine start.
 Take turns starting the other students in your class.

-They can say or sing, "Plink!....Plank!....Plink, plank, plunk!" as you conduct them.
+They can say or sing, "Plink!
+Plank!
+Plink, plank, plunk!" as you conduct them.

-To stop: On the last beat (beat ONE of the last measure) simply stop your hand as the orchestra plays the last note.
+To stop: On the last beat (beat ONE of the last measures) simply stop your hand as the orchestra plays the last note.
 Don't move!
 Count to three slowly, then put your arms down and turn around to acknowledge the applause!

-Play Anderson's Plink, Plank, Plunk! https://www.youtube.com/watch?v=eFsx8EPZ4pk once again, asking students to conduct the entire piece, and adding the starting and stopping.
+Play Anderson's Plink, Plank, Plunk!http://tinyurl.com/PlinkPlank once again, asking students to conduct the entire piece, and adding the starting and stopping.

-Distribute or project page 13 of this guide.
+Distribute or project page 14 of this guide.
 Ask the students to read it silently, or take turns reading it, or follow along as you read it.
 Pause at the end of each section - "Before the Concert," "During the Concert" and "After the Concert," and ask if the students can picture what will happen and if they have questions or comments.